insights

 Dashboard responsive view - desktop and mobile

-Before redesigning, they were navigating clunky web pages not built for mobile.
-After we rolled out a responsive version with a mobile-first approach, task completion times dropped by 35% and driver adoption went way up.
+Before redesigning: their dashboard wasn’t mobile-ready, so tasks took longer and adoption lagged After we rolled out a responsive version with a mobile-first approach, task completion times dropped by 35% and driver adoption went way up.

 Mobile-first design is a great strategy here.